Hit-Skip Charges in Cleveland Explained: Misdemeanor and Felony Penalties

 License and Insurance Consequences

-Beyond jail and fines, a hit skip conviction can lead to harsh administrative penalties:
+Beyond jail and fines, a hit-skip conviction can lead to harsh administrative penalties:

 - Driver’s license suspension of 6 months to 3 years